Lowestoft Naval Memorial

 - Region Suffolk

-- Casualties from Second World War
+- Identified casualties from Second World War

 - GPS Coordinates Latitude: 52.4885, Longitude: 1.75553

-The Depot for the Royal Naval Patrol Service, developed from the pre-war Royal Naval Reserve Trawler Section was at Lowestoft during the 1939-1945 War.
+Lowestoft was chosen as the site for the Memorial to those men of the Royal Naval Patrol Service who have no other grave than the sea.
+This was because it was the Depot for the Royal Naval Patrol Service during Second World War, developed from the pre-war Royal Naval Reserve Trawler Section Depot.
 At the outset of the war the men of this service were mainly the fishermen of the requisitioned trawlers and drifters used on patrol work, but later it included men from all walks of life and various types of small craft.
 In the spring of 1944 the Royal Naval Patrol Service reached its maximum strength of some 57,000.